benjcunningham/benjcunningham.github.io/_posts/2019-11-15-bengaluru-mumbai.md

 I learned later that since 2006, all packaged food in India must be marked with a small green or red symbol indicating whether it is vegetarian or non-vegetarian.
 Just about every restaurant I visited marked food on the menu using the same system.
-Even on the domestic flight I took, they asked everytime I was offered food.
+Even on the domestic flight I took, they asked every time I was offered food.

 I remember watching an episode of Parts Unknown once where Anthony Bourdain made a comment to the effect of, "I'm not a big fan of vegetables, but people